robertwayne/harp/README.md

 # Harp

-Harp is a database logging library and service daemon.
+Harp is a database logging library and daemon.

 The library allows for any Rust application to become a Harp service, running an "action" processor off-thread which communicates with a designated `harpd`